 Did I mention how much I enjoy pumpkin and fall?
 A lot.
-And lawdy, these pumpkin pancakes just taste like fall!
+And lawdy, these paleo pumpkin pancakes just taste like fall!
 I was quite happy with how these turned out.
 And so was David!
 Hello, Thanksgiving morning breakfast!

 Sometimes, I don’t know quite how a recipe will turn out, or if it even will.
 My kitchen sometimes looks like it’s been ransacked when I am creating, ingredients and equipment strewn about everywhere, and always a notebook where I am jotting down all my recipe notes, and a lot of times there will be a bunch of crossed out numbers and ingredients as I go along trying to perfect the recipe.